-While the main focus of the Committee has been on the first two of these questions, the Committee recognized that ensuring accountability is an essential component of any school finance system.
-As we redesign revenue and allocation policy and practice we must also insist on accountability for educational spending and outcomes.
+While the main focus of the Committee has been on revenue and allocation questions, the Committee recognized that ensuring accountability is an essential component of any school finance system.
+As we redesign revenue and allocation policy and practice, effective accountability systems are an essential component for educational spending and outcomes going forward.